aantron/markup.ml/README.md

 In addition to being error-correcting, the parsers are:

-- **streaming**: capable of parsing partial input and emitting signals while more input is still being received;
+- **streaming**: parsing partial input and emitting signals while more input is still being received;
 - **lazy**: not parsing input unless you have requested the next parsing signal, so you can easily stop parsing partway through a document;
 - **non-blocking**: they can be used with [Lwt][lwt], but still provide a